 It’s obviously not comparable in size to the likes of Bonnaroo, Coachella, or Pitchfork, but Fortress Festival is making a big splash for only entering its third year.

 Where: Fort Worth, Texas

 New Orleans is alive with music regardless of the time of year, but things really light up during the New Orleans Jazz Fest.
-Happening for 7 days between April 26th and May 5th, Jazz Fest is a giant celebration of music and culture in New Orleans.
+Happening for 7 days, Jazz Fest is a giant celebration of music and culture in New Orleans.
 It celebrates the indigenous music of New Orleans and Louisiana, so think: blues, R&B, gospel, jazz, folk, cajun, bluegrass, and the list goes on.

 The festival doesn’t just focus on music, but also on traditional food, crafts, and other attractions.
 Staring in 1970, the festival has grown into one of the largest celebrations of music in the US.
 This year’s lineup features The Rolling Stones, Dave Mathews Band, Katy Perry, Santa and hundreds of other artists.
 Definitely not to be missed if you’re anywhere near Louisiana.

 Where to stay: a lot of accommodation choices